Online Learning in Middle and Senior School

 Here you will find excellent tips from setting up your space at home for learning, to templates for daily checklists and strategies for maintaining focus at home.
 This guide is being updated on a daily basis and is tailored specifically to the needs of secondary students.

-For most Schools, Term 2 will see a mix of some students learning at school and others learning from home.
+For many Schools, 2021 will see a mix of some students learning at school and others learning from home.
 How long this will continue for, and if it will need to be adjusted again, remains uncertain.
 Dr Salter (a specialist in study skills) has released a video series answering the most commonly asked FAQs to help Years 7-12 families make the learning taking place at home as effective as possible this term.

 Feedback from parents and students will be important, particularly in the early stages of Online Learning.